 The amphibious assault ship’s crew continues to use Captain America and his iconic symbols to express their pride in their vessel and its namesake.

-Last month, The War Zone highlighted how the first-in-class amphibious assault ship USS America has been flying a huge flag adorned with the symbol found on Marvel Comics' Captain America's iconic shield.
+War Zone highlighted how the first-in-class amphibious assault ship USS America has been flying a huge flag adorned with the symbol found on Marvel Comics' Captain America's iconic shield.
 The crew of the ship is clearly leaning into the theme more and more, and recently unveiled a new custom paint job on one of the tow tractors personnel use to move aircraft around the flight deck that also features the famous superhero.

 Sailors from America's Aircraft Intermediate Maintenance Department revealed the specially painted tractor in a small ceremony on Mar.
 27, 2020, with the ship's commanding officer, Captain Luke Frost, in attendance.
 Frost was given the chance to sign a plaque to go onto the small vehicle.
 Beyond the tractor and the Captain America flag, the ship already features other American flag-themed art, such as on its Evolved Sea Sparrow Missile launchers and island superstructure, which you can read about more in our previous piece.

 The tractor's right-side panel shows Captain America with his shield crouching on the flight deck in front of an F-35B Joint Strike Fighter.
 In a way, 'Cap almost looks like an Aircraft Launch and Recovery Officer about to signal to the jet's pilot to take off.
 There is also what looks to be a CH-53E Sea Stallion flying in the background.

 The top of the vehicle is painted like a flight deck, with "USS America" written in the middle and the number six at the front.
 America has a six on its actual flight deck that reflects its hull number, LHA-6.
 The word "Whiskey" is also written at the back, but it's not immediately clear what this is in reference to.